Osamaseid/alx-project-nexus/README.md

 ## Error Handling

-Custom exception handling is implemented in utils/exceptions.py.
+- Custom exception handling is implemented in utils/exceptions.py.

-All errors return a structured JSON response with error and status_code fields.
+- All errors return a structured JSON response with error and status_code fields.

-Configured in settings.py under REST_FRAMEWORK['EXCEPTION_HANDLER'].
+-Configured in settings.py under REST_FRAMEWORK['EXCEPTION_HANDLER'].

 ## 🔧 Installation